jneilliii/OctoPrint-TerminalMessaging/README.md

 ## Setup

-Install via the bundled [Plugin Manager](https://docs.octoprint.org/en/master/bundledplugins/pluginmanager.html) or manually using this URL:
+Install manually using this URL in Plugin Manager > Get More > ...from URL:

     https://github.com/jneilliii/OctoPrint-TerminalMessaging/archive/master.zip